chisui/dakka/thesis/main.md

 The effects are even worse for users of libraries that heavily leverage *singletons* that do not have a good understanding of that library or dependent types since they might get the same kind of cryptic errors unless the library author takes extra steps and exports special interface types that produce more readable errors.

 As a result of this I opted to reduce the usage of dependent types in my code and do without the *singletons* library alltogether.
-Even though they are not dependent types many of the more advanced type-level-computation features Haskell provides were extremely useful.
+Even though they are not dependent types many of the more advanced type-level-computation features Haskell provides were useful.

 ## Cloud Haskell